Skip to content

 How to get to Marina di Campo

-From the town of Marina di Campo, it is easy to reach the beach on foot.
+It is easy to reach the beach on foot from the town of Marina di Campo.
 The town is a 30-minute drive away from Portoferraio.
 If you are to go there from another Italian city, you can book an internal flight to Marina di Campo Airport.
-Book a hotel that is, preferably, a few steps away from the beach in order to get there easily and to enjoy the view from your room.
+Book a hotel, preferably a few steps away from the beach, to get there quickly and enjoy the view from your room.

 4. Chia Beach, Sardinia

 Along 750 metres, Chia Beach is found on “Costa del Sud,” or the south coast of Sardinia.
-It is regarded as one of the fascinating beaches in Italy.
-Italians describe the sand in Chia Beach to be the colour of peach.
+It is regarded as one of the most fascinating beaches in Italy.
+Italians describe the sand in Chia Beach as the colour of peach.

-Chia Beach is known for being sided with the golden sand dunes covered with juniper trees, a key factor in sheltering the beach from wind.
+Chia Beach is known for siding with the golden dunes covered with juniper trees, a critical factor in sheltering the beach from wind.
 You can find pink flamingos on a beautiful lagoon behind the beach.
-Sometimes, you will be able to spot some dolphins swimming in the sea.
-The scene of the pure, turquoise water and the clear waves rolling on the golden, fine sand is just magnificent.
+Sometimes, you can spot some dolphins swimming in the sea.
+The scene of the pure, turquoise water and the clear waves rolling on the golden, fine sand is magnificent.
 In addition to swimming in the pristine water, there are many other activities not to be missed on this beach, including snorkelling, kitesurfing, windsurfing, and scuba diving.

 How to get to Chia Beach?

-The nearest airport to Chia is Cagliari, from which you can take a bus to Chia.
+The nearest airport to Chia is Cagliari, from which you can take a bus.
 This journey takes around 2h 8m.
 In Chia itself, there are so many hotels that you can choose from.
 Try to book a room overlooking the sea for extra enjoyment.

 5. Cala Goloritzé, Sardinia

 Still in Sardinia?
-Let’s move to the east-central part, the city of Nuoro specifically, and visit one of the most famous beaches there; Cala Goloritzé.
-Cala Goloritzé beach is located exactly in the town of Baunei.
-Not only a good place for swimming, but Cala Goloritzé is also one of the best places for snorkelling in Sardinia, if not the best of them.
+Let’s move to the east-central part, specifically the city of Nuoro, and visit one of the most famous beaches: Cala Goloritzé.
+Cala Goloritzé beach is located precisely in the town of Baunei.
+It is a good place for swimming, and Cala Goloritzé is one of the best snorkelling places in Sardinia, if not the best.

-Cala Goloritzé is a small yet surprisingly adorable beach.
-It is edged by wonderful cliffs of limestone.
+Cala Goloritzé is a small yet surprisingly adorable beach with beautiful cliffs of limestone edge.
 The sand is white and soft, and the water is stunning aquamarine.
-However, it is not a sandy beach; it is pebbly with endless white pebbles.
-As a matter of fact, Cala Goloritzé beach was regarded as a National Monument of Italy in 1995 for how special it is.
+However, it is not a sandy beach but pebbly with endless white pebbles.
+Because of its specialness, Cala Goloritzé Beach was regarded as a National Monument of Italy in 1995.

 10 of the Best Beaches in Italy for an Adventurous Summer Vacation